Megalneusaurus: Research history

 Due to the discovery of other large pliosaurs found elsewhere in the world, Megalneusaurus was mostly ignored by paleontologists, being only very briefly mentioned in 20th and early 21st century scientific literature.
 Furthermore, additional parts of the holotype including cervical, dorsal and caudal vertebrae, a large part of the shoulder girdle and ribs, have also been lost.
 It was nevertheless reported in 2003 by the biologist Richard Ellis that the paleontologist Robert Bakker was re-examining the remaining fossil material with the aim of giving an updated and more detailed description.
 In 1995, the Tate Geological Museum of Casper, Wyoming, planned to create an exhibit showcasing marine reptiles discovered in the Sundance Formation.
 During the preparations for the exhibit, researchers came across a cast of one the original flippers discovered by Knight.
 Based on this same casting, American paleontologist William Wahl of the Wyoming Dinosaur Center, began to take a particular interest in this taxon, which led him to open an investigation to find the location of the original type locality of Megalneusaurus.
 It was during the summer of 1996 that the type locality was finally found, thanks among other things to letters and especially a map drawn by Knight in 1901.
 The site is located at the Redwater Shale Member of the upper part of the Sundance Formation, which dates to the Oxfordian stage of the Late Jurassic.
 After this rediscovery, new excavations were launched in the field and additional fossils were found.
-About 20 m from the area where the first known fossils of Megalneusaurus were discovered, a large bone fragment probably coming from the shoulder or pelvic girdle was exhumed and mentioned in an 2007 article.
+About 20 m from the area where the first known fossils of Megalneusaurus were discovered, a large bone fragment probably coming from the shoulder or pelvic girdle was exhumed and mentioned in a 2007 article.
 In 2008 a fully articulated and almost complete forelimb from the holotype specimen was exhumed, and it was described in detail in 2010.
 From the orientation of this forelimb, it is likely that the humerus, or part of it, was on or near the ground surface and could have been collected in 1895 by either Knight or Stewart.
 Fossils coming possibly from two other specimens of Megalneusaurus have also been reported.
 The first is an isolated neural arch (top/dorsal part of the vertebra), cataloged as UW 24238, while the second is a propodial (upper limb bone), cataloged as WDC SS019.
 Other fossil finds referred to Megalneusaurus were made in this area over an additional period from 2009 until 2011, but these have not yet been officially described.